 Once you’ve specified which type of dataset your source will provide, Cortex will display a set of schema requirements to which your data must conform.
 This data should be uploaded to your S3 bucket in CSV, TSV, or JSON files (zipped or unzipped).
 Click the View Sample <Dataset Type> Files link in Cortex to see and download example files for each dataset type.

-Additionally, these files should be organized into subfolders that are named based on the date of upload (YYYY-MM-DD).
-For example, the file path of a set of events data uploaded on May 3rd, 2021 might look like:
+Additionally, these files should be organized into subfolders that are named based on the date that the data was gathered (YYYY-MM-DD).
+For example, the file path for a set of events data from May 3rd, 2021 might look like: